The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,699||$1,475|

-Auto insurance companies use a driver's age as an estimator of risk, pricing policies accordingly.
-A car insurance policy is commonly priciest for young drivers — due to their inexperience — and relatively affordable for middle-aged drivers.
-Since every insurance company prices age brackets uniquely, it's worth doing some comparison shopping.
+Car insurance companies use age to outline risk potential, assigning rates accordingly.
+An insurance policy is typically more expensive for teen drivers — because of their inexperience — and most affordable for middle-aged drivers.
+Since every insurance company rates age tiers uniquely, it's wise to compare rates and find a suitable policy.

-As a general rule, teen drivers should choose Nationwide before Farmers: the former's average annual rates are $2,894 less than the latter's..
+As a general rule, teen drivers should choose Nationwide over Farmers: the former's average annual rates are $2,894 less than the latter's..

-Costs aside, Farmers and Nationwide each come with pros and cons, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
-Dive into the data before making your decision.
+Finances aside, Farmers and Nationwide each carry pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Be sure to weigh these elements before deciding.

 |Anti-Lock Brake System|